krisjdev/tinytapeout-sky-25a/projects/tt_um_wokwi_442131619043064833/docs/info.md

 | 9       | 1001             | 1 | 1 | 1 | 1 | 0 | 1 | 1 |

 DP can be controled with 4,5 and 7 pins using gates AND, OR with 4, 5 inputs and 7 for select.

-## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any this uses default hardware, leds and logic input.